 There are two single Mary Nelson’s accounted for in the 1880 census who lived in Omaha, Nebraska.
 Both Marys were servants and each lived with a family on Douglas Street.
-One of the households consisted of TA Crinckshank a dry goods manufacturer from Scotland, and his wife and 3 very young children.
-The other household consisted of JD Jones, a railroad clerk and his 25 year old niece.
-This piece of information is important, because trying to reconstruct how John and Mary may have met in Omaha, is speculation.
-There is no written account, so piecing their story together through clues is the only resort to reconstructing their history.
-The railroad clerk JD Jones may have introduced John and Mary to one another and the romance blossomed.
+One of the households consisted of TA Crinckshank, a dry goods manufacturer from Scotland, and his wife and 3 very young children.
+The other household consisted of JD Jones, a railroad clerk, and his 25 year old niece.
+This piece of information is important, because trying to reconstruct how John and Mary may have met in Omaha is speculation.
+There is no written account so piecing their story together through clues is the only resort to reconstructing their history.
+The railroad clerk JD Jones may have introduced John and Mary to one another and a romance blossomed.

 The 1885 census shows Mary and John Nichols living in Norfolk, NE.
 John worked as a railroad master.
 By 1900 they were back in Omaha and lived at 1402 Jaynes street where Mary Nichols remained until her death in 1931.
-Family lore passed down through my great grandmother, Mary’s daughter Mabel Nichols Hyde, is that Mary and John Nichols had a tumultuous relationship and they separated for a period of time.
+According to Mary’s daughter, Mabel Nichols Hyde, Mary and John Nichols had a tumultuous relationship.
+They may have separated for a period of time.
 John was reputed to have had a very harsh and difficult nature.
 In 1910, Mary is listed as the head of household and John was living in Kansas City, MO where he worked as a laborer and lived in a boarding house.
 In the 1920 census John is back at 1402 Jaynes street where he worked again for the railroad this time as a switchman.
 He remained with Mary until his death in 1929.

 Hoping to solve the mystery of Mary Nelson Nichols birthplace by using her death certificate was unsuccessful.
 Her youngest son, John Lee Nichols, provided the information and her birth city was listed as “Warwick”.
 In Sweden there are no place names using a “W”.
 Perhaps John simply stated what he thought he had heard and since he didn’t speak Swedish, he was uncertain of the spelling.
 There are similar place names using a “V”, such as “Varvick”.
 However, searching databases for Varvick drew another blank.
 Her mother’s name is listed as Christine Oleson and her father is noted as Nelson.